 GPU performance is important for Photogrammetry to process photos.
 However, CPU performance equally plays an important part, so the higher the computational performance is, the more efficiently photos are processed.
 Please be aware that poor PC performance would compromise GPU performance even if you have a high-performance GPU (CPU causes a bottleneck).
 And, 3DF Zephyr will significantly slow down if the GPU doesn’t support CUDA.

 Photogrammetry processes an enormous number of photos.
 So, the more memory size your PC has, the more stable the processing will be.
 In the case of wide-area Photogrammetry, 32GB may not be enough, so 64GB would be a safe option.
 Be aware that significant memory shortage could make the PC crash.
 In particular, launching multiple 3DF Zephyr increases the risk of a crash.
 Even if multiple instances of 3DF Zephyr appeared working without problems, they would crash when completing the processing.

 Hard disk drive：

-I recommend using an SSD.
+I recommend using a SSD.
 In wide-area Photogrammetry, the project file of 3DF Zephyr could be close to 20GB, depending on the size of the target area.
 So, the processing will progress smoothly with SSD, which has a quicker read/write time.
 When processing, the data is saved frequently.
 So, I recommend setting the cache location in the SSD.
-And, Insufficient disk space could cause a problem for the Photogrammetry processing, so please make sure you have enough space when you are working on.
+Insufficient disk space could cause a problem for the Photogrammetry processing, so please make sure you have enough space when you are working on your photogrammetry project.

 ※Some project files I used this time